cralibe/MetaCommunityMetrics.jl/docs/src/index.md

 # MetaCommunityMetrics.jl

-*A collection of tools and utilities for analyzing ecological communities in Julia.*
+*A collection of metrics for analyzing ecological community datasets across space and time in Julia.*

 Welcome to the documentation for `MetaCommunityMetrics`.
 Here you can find guides and reference material on how to use the functions.

 ## An Overview
-This package is a comprehensive toolkit designed to characterize the spatiotemporal structure and dynamics of a metacommunity—a network of communities linked by the dispersal of multiple, interacting species, each with unique niche breadths.
-It includes functions to calculate a range of specific metrics, which have been previously implemented in `R` and proven valuable for metacommunity analysis.
+This package is a comprehensive toolkit designed to characterize the spatiotemporal structure and dynamics of a metacommunity, a network of communities linked by the dispersal of multiple, interacting species, each with unique niche breadths.
+It includes functions to calculate a range of specific metrics, which have been previously implemented in `R` and proven valuable for ecological community analysis.

-However, they usually come with high computational costs, especially for large species community datasets.
+However, they usually come with high computational costs, especially for large spatiotemporal community datasets.
 To address this issue, MetaCommunityMetrics.jl was developed in `Julia`, a programming language known for its efficiency in handling computationally intensive tasks.
-This implementation significantly improves the efficiency of calculating these metrics, making it a powerful tool for community analysis.
+This implementation significantly improves the efficiency of calculating these metrics, making it a powerful tool for ecological community analysis.

 These metrics include:
 - Beta diversity decompositions in space/time: total diversity, species replacement (turnover), and richness differences for both presence-absence and abundance data